DaAlbrecht/thesis-TEKO/content/Implementation.typ

 > hello world
 ```]

-So to recap, a `Handle`r is a function that takes zero or more `Extractors` as arguments and returns something
+So to recap, a `Handler` is a function that takes zero or more `Extractors` as arguments and returns something
 that can be turned into a `Response`.
 #linebreak()